divelab/MoleculeX/AdvProp/README.md

 The environment requirements for these models might have conflict and we hence recommend create individual environments for each of them.
 To get started with AdvProp, access the above links for your desired modules.

-We use the LibAUC package to optimize [ROC-AUC](https://arxiv.org/abs/2012.03173) and [PRC-AUC](https://arxiv.org/abs/2104.08736) with effective stochastic methods for apporpriate surrogate loss functions of these two AUC scores.
+We use the LibAUC package to optimize [ROC-AUC](https://arxiv.org/abs/2012.03173) and [PRC-AUC](https://arxiv.org/abs/2104.08736) with effective stochastic methods for appropriate surrogate loss functions of these two AUC scores.
 See the [package website](https://libauc.org/) for more information.

 ## Reference
 ```